5 habits of successful people leaders and how to develop those skills

 Listen to feedback neutrally and avoid the urge to interrupt.
 If you feel that an employee voiced their dissent in an unproductive or disrespectful way, follow up privately, or you may inadvertently discourage others from sharing their perspectives.

-5. Encourage age-diverse hires.
+5. Encourage diverse hiring.

 How to become a leader who hires diversely